 The single greatest cause of fear, anxiety and aggression in adult dogs is the lack of socialization as a puppy.
 Next to selecting a confident puppy from a sound litter, socialization is the single most important factor that determines whether or not you will have a friendly, well-balanced dog as an adult.

-There are three areas of socialization that are important: new people, new environments, and other dogs.
+The best practices for puppy socialization include: new people, new environments, and other dogs.
 Their level of importance, and therefore priority, is in that very order.

 Socializing: New People